 Chicken korma is rich and creamy, cooked with plenty of yogurts, and heavily scented with expensive spices.
-Once it was the noble dish worthy for the Mughal emperors, graced the banquet tables of the imperial Mughal court.
-Now, you can enjoy this delicious traditional dish at your comfy home.
+Once, it was the noble dish worthy for the Mughal emperors, graced the banquet tables of the imperial Mughal court.
+Now, you can enjoy this delicious traditional dish in your comfy home.

-Below is my chicken korma recipe, which is primarily based on the authentic Indian recipe with some Malaysian influence.
+Below is my chicken korma recipe, primarily based on an authentic Indian recipe with some Malaysian influence.

 Note: This post may contain affiliate links.
 Please read my private policy for more info.
 I may receive commissions for purchases made through links in this post.